Attention Pro Bono Volunteers:

 • Location: Remote.
 Though students who are present in Madison can also volunteer to work with Legal Action staff to help prepare bankruptcy petitions.

-• Commitment: Students are asked to commit to at least one two-hour volunteer session during the summer, but students can also volunteer more frequently.
+• Commitment: Students are asked to commit to at least one two-hour volunteer session during the semester, but students can also volunteer more frequently.

-** A required Zoom training for new volunteers will take place from 10am-noon on Thursday, May 30.
-Please email megan.mcdermott@wisc.edu if you would like more information about the program or would like the Zoom link and training materials.
+*New volunteers are required to attend a 90-minute training.
+Please email Megan McDermott at megan.mcdermott@wisc.edu if you would like more information about the program or would like to attend the next training session.

 Marquette Volunteer Legal Clinics (MVLC)